Robotic-Assisted Total Knee Replacement Surgery Now Offered at Beaufort Memorial

 More than 100,000 total Mako procedures have been done to date.
 In laboratory studies, Mako Total Knee enabled surgeons to execute their surgical plans more accurately.

-Blocker, of Beaufort Memorial Orthopaedic Specialists, performed the hospital’s first robotic-assisted knee replacement surgery last week and has another 10 scheduled over the next month.
+The hospital’s first robotic-assisted knee replacement surgery was performed last week, with another 10 scheduled over the next month.

 Currently, some 700,000 knee replacements are performed each year in the United States.
 As the population ages, that number is expected to reach 3 million by the end of this decade.